 Our Middle School students move to the middle school floor of our newest building.
 Here they change classes throughout the day and learn the additional responsibilities that will be key as they advance in life.
-Our Middle School teachers stay in close contact with the teachers and counselors at Hendersonville High School and Cannon Gate Catholic High School as most of our 8th graders will move to one of those two schools for their high school careers.
+Our Middle School teachers stay in close contact with the teachers and counselors at Hendersonville High School and Canongate Catholic High School as most of our 8th graders will move to one of those two schools for their high school careers.

 Middle School religion makes use of Our Sunday's Visitor Call to Faith.
 Sixth grade emphasizes the Old Testament.
 Seventh grade begins with the basic fundamentals of our faith with concentration on the person of Jesus and Eighth grade goes into Church History.
 Each book spirals upon the other and compliments each other.
 In sixth grade, students learn how to use the Bible, looking up chapter and verse; a skill that will accompany them through their later years.